ConservationMetrics/gc-scripts-hub/f/connectors/kobotoolbox/README.md

 # KoboToolbox: Fetch Survey Responses

 This script fetches form metadata and survey submissions from the KoboToolbox REST API.
 Field translations are extracted from metadata and written to a PostgreSQL `labels` lookup table.
 The structured part of survey submissions are written to a PostgreSQL table, while media attachments are downloaded to disk in a specified directory.
+Form metadata is also saved to disk as a JSON file.

 ## Label Lookup Table (`__labels`)